The Napa Wine Project

 As of our latest update to this review, Elyse produces a remarkable variety of premium wines – during our first visit many years ago, 27 different wines were listed on their price list – in more recent years, the number of wines produced here has been reduced.
 Regardless of production, all of their wines are priced extremely well for Napa Valley standards – even their premium reserve Cabernet Sauvignon (which is not made every year).
 Some nearly 18,000 cases were being produced at the peak of their production; today they produce around 7,000 cases annually.

-A small number of brands produce their wines here as part of the 2100 Hoffman Lane Collection (a collective) and Josh is a partner in several of these brands.
+Several other brands produce their wines here as part of the HQ Collection (a collective) and Josh is a partner in several of these brands.
 Since the change in ownership, Josh has moved the winemaking for these brands on site and potentially will be renaming Elyse Winery to The Institution.
 The Elyse wines continue to be produced on site.
 Wines from these brands are also tasted on site by appointment.

-As of our latest update to this review, these brands are: Addax (named after a type of antelope), Morgado (produced by San Francisco based firefighter Kimberly Hatcher), Institution (Napa Valley Cabernet with a pair of scissors as their brand image paying homage to when Ray Coursen locked up the Elyse cellar simply by sticking a pair of scissors through the door latch – one of their three bottle offerings is in a wooden box, also latched with a pair of scissors), Standard Deviation (Pinot Noir and Sauvignon Blanc) and Kobus (mostly Pinot Noir).
+As of our latest update to this review, in addition to Elyse, the other two brands available for tasting here under the HQ Collection are: Addax (named after a type of antelope) and Institution, a Napa Valley Cabernet with a pair of scissors as their brand image paying homage to when Ray Coursen locked up the Elyse cellar simply by sticking a pair of scissors through the door latch.
+One of their three bottle offerings is in a wooden box, also latched with a pair of scissors).
+Other brands used to also be associated with this winery including Standard Deviation (Pinot Noir and Sauvignon Blanc), Morgado and Kobus (mostly Pinot Noir).
 Some of these brands produce non-Napa Valley wines.

 Not setup to take large groups, tastings are typically hosted at a tiny bar in a cozy, clean and uncluttered room (which hasn’t changed much in the 15+ years since we started visiting Elyse), in a separate side room or weather permitting, outside.
 A private lounge space is also available for members.
 A tasting here is about the wine, but at the same time is relaxed curated by friendly and very knowledgeable staff.